calimero-network/calimero-sdk-js/examples/blobs/README.md

 # Blobs Example (TypeScript)

-This example mirrors the Rust `apps/blobs` contract and demonstrates how to:
+This example mirrors the Rust `apps/blobs` service and demonstrates how to:

 - Persist file metadata in CRDT collections
 - Use the blob streaming API
 - Announce uploaded blobs to the current context
 - Access environment information (executor/context IDs, timestamps, randomness)

-The contract exposes helpers for uploading, listing, searching and deleting file metadata while keeping the blob payloads in the Calimero blob store.
+The service exposes helpers for uploading, listing, searching and deleting file metadata while keeping the blob payloads in the Calimero blob store.

 ## State Initialization Pattern

-State classes in Calimero JS contracts are reinstantiated for every method call.
+State classes in Calimero JS services are reinstantiated for every method call.
 To avoid accidental state loss or unnecessary CRDT allocations:

 - Declare persisted fields with inline defaults instead of using constructors.
 - Initialize CRDT collections directly on the field (`files = createUnorderedMap()`), so the decorator runtime can persist and hydrate them automatically.